Nasdaq Composite Technical Analysis - The bears remain in control | Forexlive

 Nasdaq Composite Technical Analysis – 1 hour Timeframe

-On the 1 hour chart, we can see that from a risk management perspective, the sellers would be better off waiting for the price to pull back into the trendline where we can find the confluence with the 38.2% Fibonacci retracement level, the red 21 moving average and the previous support turned resistance.
-The buyers, on the other hand, will want to see the price further breaking higher to invalidate the bearish setup and increase the bullish bets into the next resistance around the 13400 level.
+On the 1 hour chart, we can see that we now have a good resistance zone around the broken trendline where we can find the confluence with the downward trendline, the red 21 moving average and the 38.2% Fibonacci retracement level.
+This is where we can expect the sellers to step in again if we get a pullback.
+The buyers, on the other hand, will want to see the price breaking above the trendline to invalidate the bearish setup and position for a rally into the 13174 resistance.

 Upcoming Events

-Tomorrow, we will get the US PMIs and the market might not like bad figures given the fragile risk sentiment.
-On Thursday, we will see the US Jobless Claims data with Continuing Claims recently showing some softness in the labour market.
-Finally, on Friday, we will get the US PCE report, which is not expected to change anything for the Fed at this time.
+Today we will get the US PCE report, which is not expected to change anything for the Fed at this point in time.